310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 {% endbubble %}

 {% bubble Kuro %}
-That’s when I remembered Tetsu tellin’ me that you know a lot ‘bout mascot characters.
+That’s when I remembered Tetsu tellin’ me that you know a lot ‘bout yuruchara.

 I know this is sudden, but if it’s alright with ya, couldja tell me a li’l about ‘em?
 Please, I’m *beggin’* ya here.
 {% endbubble %}